New & Used Nissan Pathfinder: In Depth

 GET A FREE PRICE QUOTE

-When it was launched, that first Pathfinder in the '80s was a hardscrabble truck model with a very basic interior, crude appointments, and a rough ride.
+When that first Pathfinder was launched back in the '80s, it was a hardscrabble truck model with a very basic interior, crude appointments, and a rough ride.
 It wasn't until 1996 that it began to take on trappings of passenger friendliness.
 The previous-generation Pathfinder had been closely related to Nissan's Hardbody compact pickup, but that mid-Nineties Pathfinder traded the truck-based body-on-frame design for a new unibody with better ride and handling—though it still shared its 168-horsepower, 3.3-liter V-6 with the pickups.

 Before the current model, the Pathfinder had last been completely redesigned for 2005, returning to body-on-frame construction that was once again closely related to that of the Frontier pickup, along with the Xterra.
 A 270-hp, 4.0-liter V-6 is standard, providing plenty of power for most needs, but a 310-hp, 5.6-liter V-8 was optional beginning in 2008.
 Those tempted by the V-8 should be forewarned that fuel economy is particularly atrocious with this engine.